AaryenMehta/learning101/README.md

 This folder contains the answers to the asked questions related to "Image".
 It also contains some basic info(in comments) and code related to thresholding, contours, skin detection etc. I have also uploaded solutions(except Q5) to first chapter exercise of Programming Computer Vision in a folder named PCV_exercise.

 All necessary images needed for the codes are given in "Images" folder in imageProcessing.

+**Armour Plate Detection**

+Uploaded the code.
+Wasn't able to complete the code.
+(Incomplete not due to deadline but I am not able to implement my idea.)
+My thoughts are written as comments in the file "armour_plate_detection_incomplete.py" under imageProcessing folder.